Please note that this product was withdrawn from the Community register of designated orphan medicinal products in May 2014 on request of the sponsor.

 Adeno-associated viral vector containing the human gamma sarcoglycan gene was not marketed anywhere worldwide for gamma sarcoglycanopathy or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 9 September 2004 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 9 September 2004 recommending the granting of this designation.

 |Name||Language||First published||Last updated|

 |EU/3/04/233: Public summary of positive opinion for orphan designation of adeno-associated viral vector containing the human gamma sarcoglycan gene for the treatment of gamma sarcoglycanopathy||(English only)||11/10/2009||18/06/2014|

 |Active substance||Adeno-associated viral vector containing the human gamma-sarcoglycan gene|

 The Committee for Orphan Medicinal Products reviews the orphan designation of a product if it is approved for marketing authorisation.

 Sponsor’s contact details:

 Telefax: +33 1 69 47 19 46